ALBruzos/ALBruzos.github.io/_pages/publications.md

 <sup>*</sup> IF taken from Web of Science on the data relative to the publication unless otherwise stated year

 ## Peer-review
-My scientific expertise has lead me to several invitations to take part in the peer-review system that ensures the rigorous standards of the scientific process.
+My scientific expertise has led me to several invitations to take part in the peer-review system that ensures the rigorous standards of the scientific process.
 In particular, I have reviewed articles for the following journals:
 <ul class="fa-ul">
   <li><i class="fa-li fa fa-check-square"></i>1 Science.
 IF(2021)=63.8</li>
   <li><i class="fa-li fa fa-check-square"></i>1 Science Advances.
 IF(2021)=14.9</li>
+  <li><i class="fa-li fa fa-check-square"></i>1 Wiley Molecular Ecology.
+IF(2022)=6.2 </li>
   <li><i class="fa-li fa fa-check-square"></i>1 Proceedings of the Royal Society B - Biological Sciences.
-IF(2021)=5.5 </li>
+IF(2022)=5.5 </li>
 </ul>

 All stated reviews have been certified by Publons / Web of Science: [D-7235-2018](https://publons.com/researcher/1404866/alicia-l-bruzos/).